 Parasitoid wasps don't reduce large fly populations quickly, as fly life cycles are shorter than wasps'.
 But used consistently, wasps are an effective tool.

 USDA Agricultural Research Service entomologist Chris Geden has researched the effectiveness of these wasps.
 He said they work best in feedlots and other areas where animals are confined in concentrated numbers.

 "Flies are highly mobile, and wasps need to be where flies breed, not where flies are found," Geden said.
 "Our research has shown the cost of purchasing wasps is more than offset by the reduced cost of insecticide.
 In general, we found wasps pay for themselves when used properly."

-Geden recommends investigating suppliers prior to purchasing wasps in order to verify viability of the company's product and to learn how to use it properly.
+Geden recommended investigating suppliers prior to purchasing wasps in order to verify viability of the company's product and to learn how to use it properly.

-Texas A&M University associate professor Jeffery Tomberlin advises beef producers ask colleagues about their experiences with wasp use.
+Texas A&M University associate professor Jeffery Tomberlin advised beef producers ask colleagues about their experiences with wasp use.
 Local Extension specialists may also serve as information sources.

 "Biological control typically takes longer than chemical control," he said.
 "Spot cards can be used to record fecal specs and help determine fly-population levels.
 Counts of more than 100 spots per card per week are usually considered a high level of fly activity." â¦�